someguynamedjosh/ouroboros/README.md

 [![Ouroboros on Crates.IO](https://img.shields.io/crates/v/ouroboros)](https://crates.io/crates/ouroboros)
 [![Documentation](https://img.shields.io/badge/documentation-link-success)](https://docs.rs/ouroboros)

 Easy self-referential struct generation for Rust.
 Dual licensed under MIT / Apache 2.0.

-While this crate is `no_std` compatible, it still requires the `alloc` crate.

-Version notes:
-- Version `0.18.0` now correctly refuses to compile unsound usages of `with_mut`, but requires Rust 1.63 or later.
-- Version `0.17.0` reintroduces type parameter support, but requires at least version 1.60 of the Rust toolchain.
-- Version `0.16.0` fixes a potential soundness issue but removes template parameter support.
-- Version `0.13.0` and later contain checks for additional situations which cause undefined behavior if not caught.
-- Version `0.11.0` and later place restrictions on derive macros, earlier versions allowed using them in ways which could lead to undefined behavior if not used properly.
-- Version `0.10.0` and later automatically box every field.
-This is done to prevent undefined behavior, but has the side effect of making the library easier to work with.

-Tests are located in the examples/ folder because they need to be in a crate outside of `ouroboros` for the `self_referencing` macro to work properly.

 ```rust
 use ouroboros::self_referencing;